kumar-ayush32/Orientation-Tracking-using-MPU9250/README.md

 3. Wrote a Python code to process the sensor data and plot its orientation in real time.

 ### Software tools
-Arduino IDE: Used for writing, compiling, and uploading code to the ESP32.
+#### Arduino IDE: Used for writing, compiling, and uploading code to the ESP32.

-Features include a library manager for installing sensor-specific libraries like MPU9250.

-Python Environment: Python code processes the data sent by the ESP32.
+#### Python Environment: Python code processes the data sent by the ESP32.

-Key libraries:
+#### Key libraries:

-Serial: Facilitates serial communication between ESP32 and the Python script.
+  1. Serial: Facilitates serial communication between ESP32 and the Python script.

-NumPy: Handles numerical operations, such as parsing sensor data.
+  2. NumPy: Handles numerical operations, such as parsing sensor data.

-Matplotlib: Visualizes orientation data in a 3D plot.
+  3. Matplotlib: Visualizes orientation data in a 3D plot.

-Real-Time Plotting:
+#### Real-Time Plotting:

 Matplotlib’s 3D plotting capabilities help visualize real-time orientation.
 Quiver plots dynamically display the acceleration vector.

 Select the correct board (Tools > Board > ESP32 Dev Module) and port (Tools > Port > COMx)

 Open the Serial Monitor (Tools > Serial Monitor) and set the baud rate to 115200.
 You should see accelerometer and gyroscope data being printed.

 ### Hardware Circuit
 ![Circuit](https://github.com/user-attachments/assets/c761e26e-3715-48a0-96f6-a026a0ee8613)
 ### Data send to Laptop